In the NME’s homophobic hit piece in 1992, they cited, the Smiths song/album, The Queen is Dead, as one of Morrissey’s ‘English Nationalist’ songs.

 He’s consistently linked his suicidal depression to a documentary on abattoirs that he saw when he was a child.

 “When I was young I saw a documentary accidentally about the abattoir and I fell into an almost lifelong depression.
 I couldn’t believe I lived in a society that allowed this.”
-(The Times, November 2017)
+(Morrissey, The Times, November 2017)

-He’s hyper-aware of the treatment of animals – things like:
+He’s hyper-aware of the treatment of animals and is an avid PETA supporter.

 Very few people are animal liberationists but to misrepresent his philosophical position & ignore his mental health to create a drama that would hurt the parents of murder victims is pretty poor even by the standards of the news industry.